 They also made changes to a couple of physical buttons, that was received with mixed opinions.
 The +/- EC buttons on the top right shoulder of the GR II and the AFL button used for the back button spot focusing have been taken out to accommodate the control wheel and the new touch interface.

 Considering the fact that the camera has not had a commercial release, there isn’t much to go on when it comes to battery life.
 However, the specifications and the track record of the GR series promises an equally powerful or improved battery life compared to the GR II.
-Ricoh features a rechargeable Lithium-Ion power pack for its GR III much like the GR II.
+RICOH features a rechargeable Lithium-Ion power pack for its GR III much like the GR II.
 The GR II was CIPA rated to be able to take 320 shots on a full charge while the GR I was able to take 290 shots on a full charge with the same DB-65 Lithium-ion battery pack.
 So we have reason to believe they will be going for an improved battery life or at least a similar battery life even with WiFi enabled.
-More information will require the release of the camera which is set to happen in 2019.

 The Sensor-shift image-stabilization system works by using electrical actuators to move the camera’s sensor around the image plane.
 When the camera’s accelerometers detect any shake motion, it calculates the direction and speed to move the sensor in real time.
 This helps the sensor stay stationary to the image that is being projected onto it by the lens.
 The sensor-shift stabilization will help in low light conditions.